jwalgemoed/kotlin-lc/README.md

 # Project structure

-The `docs` folder contains the set of introductory slides used to kick of the session Package `nl.sourcelabs.kotlin.examples` contains misscelaneous examples of Kotlin features Package `nl.sourcelabs.kotlin.live` contains the results of the live coding session.
+The `docs` folder contains the set of introductory slides used to kick of the session Package `nl.sourcelabs.kotlin.examples` contains miscellaneous examples of Kotlin features Package `nl.sourcelabs.kotlin.live` contains the results of the live coding session.

 # Usage